ronkatz72/packagingChallenge/README.md

          n = number of items.

   Build:
-  		Standard maven - use 'mvn clean install' from root directory
+  		Standard maven - use 'mvn clean install' from root directory:
+      <your folder>\packagingChallenge-master\PackageCahllenge

+      maven 3.5.4 & java 8 were used for developing

   To test the build one can run the following command: